aimat-lab/opXRD-paper/README.md

 The template is documented at https://pascalmichaillat.org/d2/.

+## Illustration

++ The paper produced by the template can be viewed at https://pascalmichaillat.org/d2.pdf.
++ The online appendix produced by the template can be viewed at https://pascalmichaillat.org/d2a.pdf.

 ## Features

 + The font for text, roman math, and numbers is [Source Serif Pro](https://github.com/adobe-fonts/source-serif).